ehlesp/smallab-k8s-pve-guide/G046 - Cleaning up your homelab system.md

     $ sudo cp /etc/systemd/journald.conf /etc/systemd/journald.conf.orig
     ~~~

-2. Open `/etc/systemd/journald.conf` with an editor to see the following content.
+2. Open `/etc/systemd/journald.conf` with an editor to see the following content:

     ~~~sh
     #  This file is part of systemd.